Approach

 Chest x-ray (CXR)

-CXR is appropriate for initial imaging, but it is typically more useful in the differential diagnosis.[43]
-Guidelines recommend CXR for patients with relevant symptoms and signs (e.g., dyspnoea, chest pain, and weight loss).[43][44][45][46]
+Most useful in the differential diagnosis, CXR is recommended as initial imaging for patients with relevant symptoms and signs (e.g., dyspnoea, chest pain, and weight loss).[43][44][45][46]

 UK guidance recommends referral for urgent CXR (within 2 weeks) when people aged 40 years and older present with at least two symptoms consistent with cancer (cough, fatigue, shortness of breath, chest pain, weight loss, appetite loss) or at least one symptom and a history of either smoking or asbestos exposure.[46]
 X-ray is also appropriate in patients with finger clubbing or clinical signs of pleural disease.[46]